Dimension: Academic & Social Integration

 Tinto, V. (1993): Leaving College.
 Rethinking the causes and cures of student attrition.
 2nd ed.
 Chicago: University of Chicago Press.

 Wielepp, F. (2013): Heterogeneity.
 The challenge of higher education in demographic change.
-In: P. Pasternack (Ed.): Beyond the metropolises.
+In: P. Pasternack (ed.): Beyond the metropolitan areas.
 Universities in demographically challenged regions.
 Leipzig: Akademische Verlagsanstalt, pp. 363-387.

 Citation

-Buß, Imke; Rump, Jutta; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra (2017): Dimension: academic and social integration.
-In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good teaching in a diverse student body.
-Working Papers of the Ludwigshafen University of Applied Sciences, No. 6. www.hwg-lu.de/arbeitspapiere
+Buß, Imke; Rump, Jutta; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra (2017): Dimension: Academic and social integration.
+In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good education in a diverse student body.
+Working Papers of the Ludwigshafen University of Business and Society, No. 6. www. hwg-lu.de/arbeitspapiere